This article will help you to create a simple voice contact center with SmartQueue (ACDv2) technology.

 You can create one or more queues with different settings and bind specific operators to specific queues.

-You can customize a queue's name and description (up to 200 characters), agent selection strategy (distribute the activity to the most/least qualified operator or to an operator who waited the most), activity selection strategy (first goes an activity with maximum priority or waiting time), maximum queue size and maximum waiting time.
+You can customize a queue's name and description (up to 200 characters), agent selection strategy (distribute the task to the most/least qualified operator or to an operator who waited the most), task selection strategy (first goes an task with maximum priority or waiting time), maximum queue size and maximum waiting time.

 Create a queue and bind operators